MicrosoftDocs/windows-itpro-docs/windows/keep-secure/restrict-access-to-only-specified-users-or-devices.md

 The following components are required for this deployment goal:

 -   **Active Directory**: Active Directory supports centralized management of connection security rules by configuring the rules in one or more GPOs that can be automatically applied to all relevant devices in the domain.
-For more info about Active Directory, see [Additional Resources](additional-resources-wfasdesign.md).

 **Next: **[Mapping Your Deployment Goals to a Windows Firewall with Advanced Security Design](mapping-your-deployment-goals-to-a-windows-firewall-with-advanced-security-design.md)